reetp/smeserver-rocketchat/README.md

 SSL / Proxies

-This is stil experimental !
+This is still experimental !

 Make available in a subdomain and using https (this currently may interfere with letsencrypt)

-Install the Webapps-common contrib.

 To create your sub domain (e.g. https://chat.yourserver.com)

 db domains set chat.yourserver.com domain Description "RocketChat" Nameservers internet \
-TemplatePath WebAppVirtualHost RequireSSL enabled ProxyPassTarget http://localhost:3000/
+TemplatePath ProxyPassVirtualRocketchat RequireSSL enabled ProxyPassTarget http://localhost:3000/

 The 'ProxyPassTarget' property could also point to another host (IP) that has Rocket.Chat installed, e.g. a virtual SME Server on the same LAN.
 In that case, also LDAP and open/close ports have to be taken into consideration.
-To expand and activate:

-signal-event webapps-update
+signal-event remoteaccess-update

 To disable the default access on port 3000, for we now access our chat platform via the subdomain, and for security we close the default access method.